 It is important to note that National Treasury have issued Draft cost containment regulations that will become affective 1 July 2018.
-Council's cost containment memorandum will need to be amended to ensure compliance with the regulations and a policy will be submitted to Council with the Final Budget in May 2018.
+Council's cost containment memorandum will need to be amended to ensure compliance with the regulations and a policy will be submitted to Council with the during the 2018/19 financial year once the regulations have been gazetted.